Loading

 What is Limp Mode?

-There are several reasons why a vehicle may enter limp mode, including:
+There are several common reasons why a car may enter limp mode, including:

-• Transmission Issues: Problems with the transmission, such as slipping or overheating, can trigger limp mode.
+• Transmission issues: Problems with the transmission, such as low fluid levels or a malfunctioning sensor, can trigger limp mode to prevent further damage.

 Conclusion